-Although we have a broad range of retail customers that includes many food, multi-outlet pharmacy and chain drug stores, large wholesalers and mass merchandisers, our five largest customers account for a significant percentage of our sales - 57% and 60% of total sales for Fiscal 2012 and 2011, respectively.
-In addition, retail customers comprising the five largest accounts receivable balances represented 65% and 53% of total accounts receivable balances at December 31, 2012 and 2011, respectively.
+Although we have a broad range of retail customers that includes many national chain, regional, specialty and local retail stores, our five largest customers accounted for a significant percentage of our sales, approximately 58% of total revenues for Fiscal 2014.
+For Fiscal 2013, five of our largest customers accounted for a significant percentage of our sales, approximately 57% of total revenues.
+In addition, retail customers comprising the five largest accounts receivable balances represented 67% and 68% of total accounts receivable balances at December 31, 2014 and 2013, respectively.
 We extend credit to retail customers based upon an evaluation of their financial condition and credit history, and collateral is not generally required.
 If one or more of these large retail customers cannot pay, the write-off of their accounts receivable could have a material adverse effect on our operations and financial condition.
 The loss of sales to any one or more of these large retail customers would also have a material adverse effect on our financial condition, results of operations and cash flows.